GabeStah/gremlin-chaos-monkey/src/alternatives/docker/index.md

 ### Network Emulation

 Pumba uses the `tc` utility for performing network emulation, which is typically installed with the [`iproute2`](https://wiki.linuxfoundation.org/networking/iproute2) tool set.
-We'll be creating containers using [AlpineLinux](https://alpinelinux.org/) distributions in these samples, but make sure your own container images contain a copy of the `tc` utility when performing network emulations.
+We'll be creating containers using [Alpine Linux](https://alpinelinux.org/) distributions in these samples, but make sure your own container images contain a copy of the `tc` utility when performing network emulations.

 #### Causing Delays